Through My Eyes. Again - Cover

 I came up beside Col and took her hand in mine.

 I glanced at Col, then turned to Mutti Frida.
-“It doesn’t change things – at least not yet.
+“It doesn’t change things, at least not yet.
 Col can still be a boy for the outside world, but she can be who she is here, safe in this house, can’t she?”

 “For the moment, yes.”
-Mutti Frida’s voice slumped with her shoulders.
-“I knew keeping you a boy might cause problems, but it seemed the best way to hide.”
+Mutti Frida’s voice was resigned, her shoulders slumped.
+“I knew keeping you as a boy was going to cause problems, but it seemed the best way to hide.”
 Mutti Frida closed her eyes in thought.
 “Well, we don’t have to decide anything yet.”
 She got up from the chair.
-“Now, Willi, you must phone home and let your family know you’re safe here and find out what they want you to do.”

 I rang home, but there was no reply.